allaisandrea/allaisandrea.github.io/pages/reinforcement_learning/index.md

 from which the Bellman equation follows.

-The Bellman equation is the fixed point equation of the recursion relation:
+The Bellman equation is the fixed point equation of the policy evaluation recursion relation:

 <p>\begin{equation}
 V_{\pi,\, k + 1}(s) = \expectation{\pi}{\mathbf{r}_0 +
 \gamma V_{\pi,\, k}(\mathbf{s}_1)|\mathbf{s}_0 = s}\,.
 \end{equation}</p>

-It is however necessary to show that the fixed point exists and is unique.
+It is still necessary to show that the fixed point exists and is unique.
 This is done by proving that the conditions for the Banach fixed point theorem are met.